 TIP: You can bake the bread in a Weber gas grill using a baking stone.
 Place the baking pan on the baking stone, and keep an eye on the heat.

 Information of POFIBER, aka potato fibres;

-What are potato fibers aka Pofiber (the latter is it’s swedish name);
+What are potato fibers aka Pofiber (the latter is a product name);

 Potato fibres are OK whilst living the LCHF lifestyle, although potatoes generally are a no-go.
-The potato pulp are purified and dried in a special manufacturing method without chemical additives.
 The product contains 70% fibres of which the two thirds consist of pectin and hemicellulose, the rest are cellulose and lignin.
 About a third of the fibers are soluble in water.
-Pofiber is thus a combination of insoluble and soluble fibers intestinal metabolism fibers.
+The potato pulp are purified and dried in a special manufacturing method without chemical additives.
+Pofiber is thus a combination of insoluble and soluble fibers.